🌟Kodachrome Film Simulation V2 - Gold Version🌟

 Let me explain the concept of Floating Kelvin Value.
 The original Kodachrome 64 recipe gave various results, either filled with a strong blue cast, like the first images in this article, or with a more balanced Blue cast and Golden skin tones, like in the second image.

-To cover the needs of each user, I've prepared a Temperature Window in which you can play around to get the results you want.
+To cover the needs of each user, I've prepared a Temperature Window/Range in which you can play around to get the results you want.
 So basically, you can use the same film recipe and get different results.
 Start from 3900K for a cold tonality and up to 5000K to emphasize more on the golden skin tones.
 You can decide which is best for you :D

 Ok.
 How does this picture profile compare to Sony's standard color, or even better, to the Kodachrome 64 V1?